kennyworkman/auto_pipeline/README.md

 # Colony Screening for Automation

-This project was designed to automate the colony screening process after sequencing and produce data in a way that can be directly interpreted by robotics.
+This project was designed to automate the colony screening process after sequencing to produce data in a way that can be directly interpreted by robotics.
 For a tool that produces an excel spreadsheet visualization for a single user, see https://github.com/kennyworkman/visual_pipeline.

 After cloning this repository, a command line command needs to be issued to make the bash script executable.
 Calling this executable with the desired/correct parameters will populate two .csv files, one designed as an input for downstream robotics and one of user interpretation of data.